g0ve/IN3110/assignment5/README.md

 <img src="examplesImages/java_example.PNG" alt="Java Example" width="350"> | <img src="examplesImages/java2_example.PNG" alt="Java Example 2" width="350">

 ## 5.4 grep (5 points + 5 bonus points)
+<sub>My program will print a line twice if 2 regex expressions are match on that line.
+I didnt find any spesification around it in the assignement text.
+So i didnt choose to do anything about it.<sub>

 Flags:
 * --highlighter